carpentries/instructor-training/_episodes/21-carpentries.md

 > ## Local Support
 >
 > There is a helpful list for planning here in the handbook [Helper Checklist and Suggestions][docs-helper-checklist].
+We recommend at least a 1:8
+> helper-to-learner ratio for in-person workshops and ideally more (e.g. 1:5) if teaching online.
 {: .callout}

 ### Materials